-The notice shall be posted on a bulletin board or other easily accessible public place clearly designated for that purpose in Buescher Hall.
+The notice shall be posted on a bulletin board or other easily accessible public place clearly designated for that purpose in the Administration Building.

 All interested news media organizations will be notified of all meetings of the Board of Trustees.